Frequently asked questions

 Any tickets bought on the day can be purchased for cash only and will cost £30.

-Whilst we understand that your ceremony is a family celebration, the ceremonies are formal occasions and we would recommend that children do not attend the ceremony.
+We understand that your ceremony is a family celebration and children are welcome to attend.
+However the ceremonies are formal occasions and therefore may not be appropriate for young children.

-If you do decide to bring children you will need to purchase a ticket for them, please note that there are no concessions.
+If you do wish to bring children you will need to purchase a ticket for children over two years and they will need to be seated with a guest, we are unable to seat children with graduates.
+Please note that there are no concessions.
 Childcare facilities are not available at the venue.

 Yes, but please note that wheelchair seating is limited and should be booked in advance.
 If you or your guests have any special requirements, please note this when requested during the online booking process or, if you have already booked, contact the Ceremonies Office directly.